-The short answer is possibly, but before we explain why this happens to many Cockapoos, it’s a good idea to discover how Cockapoos got their apricot coats.
+The short answer is possible, but before we explain why this happens to many Cockapoos, it’s a good idea to discover how they got their apricot coats.
 Our goal is to keep things as simple as possible.

-For example, a puppy would be black if one parent passed down the dominant gene for the black coat color, while the other parent passed down the recessive gene for a different coat color.
+For example, a puppy would be black if one parent passed down the dominant gene for the black coat colour while the other parent passed down the recessive gene for a different coat colour.

 The apricot colour gene is recessive when we talk about an Apricot Cockapoo.
 This means that both parents must pass down the apricot gene.

-Apricot is a somewhat uncommon coat color in Cockapoos, as both parents must be carriers of the apricot gene for it to occur.
+Apricot is a somewhat uncommon coat colour in Cockapoos, as both parents must be carriers of the apricot gene for it to occur.

 Is The Apricot Cockapoo Popular?

-Breeders know that apricot Cockapoos have a pretty decent fanbase, so yes, the=is colour Cockapoo is a popular choice.
+Breeders know that apricot Cockapoos have a pretty decent fanbase, so the colour Cockapoo is a popular choice.

-Happily, the good news is there are plenty of breeders who specialise in Cockapoos of this colour, so you don’t have too much to worry about if you’re keen on the colour.
+Happily, the good news is that plenty of breeders specialise in Cockapoos of this colour, so you don’t have too much to worry about if you’re keen on the colour.

 A professional breeder will confidently answer any questions regarding the coat colour genes in their parent dogs.

-Now we’ve explained a little bit about the genetics involved; let’s move on to a Cockapoo’s apricot colour and what it can signify for you and your dog.
+Now we’ve explained a little about the genetics involved, let’s move on to a Cockapoo’s apricot colour and what it can signify for you and your dog.

-Apricot colours can range from dark apricot, which is similar to red, to light apricot, which is just as close to cream and, in some cases, almost white.
+Apricot colours can range from dark apricot, similar to red, to light apricot, which is just as close to cream and, in some cases, almost white.

-In fact, red apricot and dark apricots, and cream apricots and light apricots are often mistaken for one another.
+Red apricot and dark apricots, cream apricots and light apricots are often mistaken for one another.

 It’s important to note that coat colour has no bearing on the type of coat your Cockapoo has.
-In the same way the coat fading doesn’t affect the quality or style of coat.
+In the same way, the coat fading doesn’t affect the quality or style of the coat.